The account of Nepali meter is wealthy and

 Bhanubhakta Acharya (1814–1868):

-Bhanubhakta Acharya is considered by many
+Bhanubhakta Acharya is considered by dint of many

 Motiram Bhatta (1866–1896):

-Another contemporary of Bhanubhakta
+Another modern of Bhanubhakta

 languages.